ccao-data/data-architecture/dbt/models/shared_columns.md

 Analyst determination on whether we need to send someone from the office out to collect further information.
-True in this column suggests that the analyst believes there has been completed work on the house.
+True in this column suggests that the analyst believes there has been completed work on the home.
 {% enddocs %}

 ## sv_is_heuristic_outlier